 Disgruntled clients – whether they are sellers, buyers, landlords or tenants – can feel so strongly that they may take legal action against your firm in a bid to claim for compensation, lodge a complaint to a property ombudsman, your professional body, or even to the local press.

 A survey from Deloitte showed that 41 per cent of respondents who had experienced a reputation risk event, reported loss of revenue as having the biggest impact on their business.
 So it’s essential that every precaution is taken to protect the financial health of your business, should you make any costly errors.
-This means taking out a professional indemnity insurance policy to ensure that you are not left to foot the bill for any legal expenses (which can run into the thousands of pounds) that you may have to deal with.
+This means taking out a professional indemnity insurance policy to ensure that you are not left to foot the bill for any legal expenses (which can run to many thousands of pounds) that you may have to deal with.

 There is also a growing focus on the professionalism of estate agencies – with many calling for licensing of sales and letting agents, as well as a constant stream of criticism of ‘rogue agents’ in the media.
 Indeed, many renters now expect their letting agents to be a member of a professional body such as the NAEA or the RICS – both of which require professional indemnity insurance to become a member.
 In addition to this, all agents need to belong to an independent redress scheme, such as The Property Ombudsman –which again requires that the agent has professional indemnity insurance in order to join.

 Although professional indemnity insurance is incredibly important to both the reputation and financial health of any estate and letting agent, you need to be sure that the policy you’re taking out is a comprehensive one.

 A comprehensive professional indemnity insurance policy should cover you for: